Our research is editorially independent but we may earn a commission for purchases made through our links.

 A short flight from Ho Chi Minh City and you’ll feel as if you’re worlds away from the chaos of the Vietnamese capital.
 Fusion Resort Phu Quoc is an unforgettable retreat for mind, body and soul, where sleep in as long as you like, taking advantage of the “breakfast anywhere and anytime” concept, and then make the most of its unique all-spa inclusive service, indulging in multiple spa treatments during your stay.
 It’s just a few minute’s walk to Vũng Bầu Beach and the Gulf of Thailand and provides accommodation in one- to five-bedroom villas with hot tubs, terraces and private outdoor plunge pools.

-Four Seasons Resort Langkawi is a luxurious Malaysian resort that will reopen on June 1, 2021.
+Four Seasons Resort Langkawi is a luxurious Malaysian resort that offers pavilions and villas.
 It sits within a UNESCO Global Geopark surrounded by striking natural beauty that includes tropical rainforest, limestone cliffs, and the emerald-hued Andaman Sea.
 The luxurious Malayan beachfront villas come with private pools, verandas and outdoor terrazzo tubs.
 Enjoy everything from intimate beach dinners to pampering spa treatments in waterside cabanas.
 Ideal for couples and families, it includes an adult-only pool along with kids’ pools and even pony rides.

 Originally a 14th-century knight’s residence, Kókkini Porta Rossa might be the most fascinating place to stay in Rhodes which not only offers plenty of classic Greek island beauty but many historic treasures.
 Medieval Old Town Rhodes boasts incredibly well-preserved Venetian architecture and the castle-like Palace of the Grand Masters, and you’ll also find an ancient monastery and Minoan settlement.
 Nature lovers will appreciate the beautiful sandy beaches, mountains and waterfalls.
 After exploring, you’ll be able to stay within these sandstone walls where the Knights of St John, Turkish, Greek and Jewish families lived harmoniously under the same roof.
 It sits inside the Old Town city walls, with five individually decorated, period-style suites.